aoanla/SRDBlog-Src/posts/2019/07/chile-torneox-2019.rst

 - 7-8 September - Viña del mar (host: Tacones Bandidos)
 - 3-5 October - Chillán (host: Chillanrolleras)
 - 9-10 November - Santiago (host: Metropolitan)

+although, at present, there are no Facebook Events or other public information concerning them.
+We'll bring you updates when we know more!